By Patti Beyer

 A radiologist mentioned that I had dense breast tissue years ago, but my gynecologist never discussed it with me.
 I was never given the knowledge that 40% of postmenopausal women have dense breast tissue.
 I was never told that breast density can mask tumors in mammograms, with more than 50% of breast cancers present in dense breasts missed by mammograms.
 I did not know that over 70% of breast cancers were diagnosed in dense breasts, and that dense breast tissue has become the most prevalent of all risk factors for cancer.
 Most importantly, I was never made aware that supplementary screening options existed, and when given in addition to a mammogram, provide a more accurate screening than a mammogram alone.

-Fortunately, my sister Susan lives in California, a state with the mandate.
+Fortunately, my sister Susan was in California, a state with the mandate.
 She and I were talking about our mammograms, when she told me that she had dense breasts.
 She mentioned that her gynecologist always ordered an ultrasound in addition to her mammogram and that I should do the same.
 An ultrasound that uses sound waves, no additional radiation, something even pregnant women have as a usual screening.
 Why not?

 The results were life-changing.